2008–09 Manchester United F.C. season: Transfers

 United's first departure of the 2008–09 season was Chris Eagles, who signed for Burnley for an undisclosed fee on 29 July.
 On 20 August, Mikaël Silvestre departed for Arsenal (also for an undisclosed fee).
 Eight days later, United released Dong Fangzhuo, and on the same day that Dong departed (28 August), Louis Saha signed for Everton for an undisclosed fee.

-United's three summer arrivals were Brazilian twins Rafael and Fábio, who joined from Brazilian club Fluminense for an undisclosed fee, and striker Dimitar Berbatov, who became the first Bulgarian to sign for Manchester United when he arrived from Tottenham Hotspur on the last day of the summer transfer window.
+United's three summer arrivals were Brazilian twins Rafael and Fabio, who joined from Brazilian club Fluminense for an undisclosed fee, and striker Dimitar Berbatov, who became the first Bulgarian to sign for Manchester United when he arrived from Tottenham Hotspur on the last day of the summer transfer window.

 United's other two arrivals came during the winter transfer window.
 Zoran Tošić and Ritchie De Laet arrived respectively from Partizan and Stoke City in early January.
 United also struck a deal to sign Adem Ljajić from Partizan, with the youngster due to join in January 2010, but the transfer was cancelled in December 2009.